venatrix/php-database/README.md

 create `mysql` Application from Template

-Add Data to the database
+Add Data to the database from te file sql-query

 create `php` Application from template